hashicorp/terraform-provider-aws/website/docs/r/fis_experiment_template.html.markdown

 ## Argument Reference

-The following arguments are supported:
+The following arguments are required:

 * `action` - (Required) Action to be performed during an experiment.
 See below.
 * `description` - (Required) Description for the experiment template.
 * `role_arn` - (Required) ARN of an IAM role that grants the AWS FIS service permission to perform service actions on your behalf.
 * `stop_condition` - (Required) When an ongoing experiment should be stopped.
 See below.

+The following arguments are optional:

-* `tags` - Key-value mapping of tags.
+* `tags` - (Optional) Key-value mapping of tags.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `target` - (Optional) Target of an action.
 See below.

 ### `action`